-This guideline addresses the scope of the ORSA, its relation to enterprise risk management, the role of the Board of Directors (Board)4, Senior Management and other participants in performing, monitoring, reporting or reviewing the ORSA, and other key elements of the assessment process.
+This guideline addresses the scope of the ORSA, its relation to enterprise risk management, the role of Senior Management and other participants in performing, monitoring, reporting or reviewing the ORSA, and other key elements of the assessment process.

-OSFI, in its normal course supervisory monitoring, may review the company's ORSA including related documentation and reports to the Board.
+OSFI, in its normal course supervisory monitoring, may review the company's ORSA including related documentation and reports.
 OSFI will consider this information in its assessment of inherent risks and risk management practices.
 OSFI does not approve an insurer's ORSA.

-For further guidance and considerations about the identification, assessment, management and other aspects of risk, insurers may also consult other OSFI guidelines or publications such as: Supervisory Framework, Guidelines B-2: Large Exposure Limits and Investment Concentration Limit for Property and Casualty Insurance Companies and Guideline B-3: Sound Reinsurance Practices and Procedures.
+For further guidance and considerations about the identification, assessment, management and other aspects of risk, insurers may also consult other OSFI guidelines or publications such as: Supervisory Framework, Guidelines B-2: Large Exposure Limits, Investment Concentration Limit for Property and Casualty Insurance Companies and Guideline B-3: Sound Reinsurance Practices and Procedures.